nadeemlab/SPT/README.md

 Each row records the result of a test for statistically-significant difference between the values of the density metric in 2 different sample groups, when restricted to a given region or compartment of a given image.

 **Intensity information**.
-To weight cells by the intensity value of a given channel in the density calculation, set `"use_intensities" : true` in the configuration file (or answer "yes" to the configuration dialog prompt regarding intensity usage.)
+Cells may be weighted by the intensity value of a given channel in the density calculation.

 ### Front proximity workflow